spacelift-io/user-documentation/docs/concepts/policy/README.md

 !!! tip
     We maintain a [library of example policies](https://github.com/spacelift-io/spacelift-policies-example-library){: rel="nofollow"} that are ready to use or that you could tweak to meet your specific needs.
+    For up to date policy input information you can also refer to [official Spacelift policy contract schema](https://app.spacelift.tf/.well-known/policy-contract.json){:+ rel="nofollow"}.

     If you cannot find what you are looking for, please reach out to [our support](../../product/support/README.md#contact-support) and we will craft a policy to do exactly what you need.